-The ionizers did not remove significant levels of particles .01-.3μm (micrograms) in size from the air.
-COVID-19 particles are in this size range, ranging from .06-.14μm.
+The ionizers did not remove significant levels of particles .01-.3 microns in size from the air.
+COVID-19 particles are in this size range, ranging from .05-.14 microns.

-Furthermore, the company claims their ionizers do not produce any ozone or harmful biproducts:
+Furthermore, the company claims their ionizers do not produce any ozone or harmful byproducts:

 But the study proved this to be false.
-The study showed the ionizer produced a variety of dangerous gases, including: acetone, ethanol, toluene, butyraldehyde, and acetaldehyde.
-This is consistent with previous research that shows ionizers can produce many VOC gases including formaldehyde.
+The study showed the ionizer produced a variety of dangerous gases, including acetone, ethanol, toluene, butyraldehyde, and acetaldehyde.
+This isn’t unique to the GPS machine.
+Previous research shows ionizers can produce many VOC gases including formaldehyde.

 What Does Global Plasma Solutions (GPS) Say About Their Bipolar Ionizer?

-GPS funded their own study that they use as marketing material to show the effectiveness of their bipolar ionizer.
+GPS funded their own study to show the effectiveness of their bipolar ionizer.
 The problem?
-The study used a shoebox size space and blasted it with more than 13x the amount of ions than would actually be used for a whole classroom.
+The study used a shoebox-size space and blasted it with more than 13x the number of ions that would actually be used for a whole classroom.
 An actual classroom is over 30,000 times the size of a shoebox.

 Other New Jersey Schools Are Also Spending Millions on Ineffective Non-HEPA Air Purifiers

-Newark schools have purchased more than 3,200 Odorox hydroxyl generator purifiers from a called called Pyure.
+Newark schools have purchased more than 3,200 Odorox hydroxyl generator purifiers from a company called Pyure.
 Like ionizers, these purifiers do not use effective and safe HEPA filters for mechanical filtration.
-Furthermore, each Odorox hydroxyl generator of these purifiers cost $5,100.
-The product is proven to produce dangerous gases including ozone, which the California air quality regulators have warned consumers about.
+Furthermore, each Odorox hydroxyl generator costs $5,100.
+The product is proven to produce dangerous levels of ozone, which the California air quality regulators have warned consumers about.

 So, What Should Schools Use To Keep the Classroom Safe?